 When we saw reports on the news of Hurricane Harvey slowly making its way toward us from Corpus Christi and witnessed (via TV) its destruction, I have to be honest, I thought it would diminish in its violent assault as most normal storms do.
 The only problem in my thinking was that Harvey was no normal storm.
 Harvey was a lingering beast that dumped millions of gallons of water over areas of Corpus, Rockport, Port Aransas and points east, including my hometown, Houston, and continued its rampage through Lousiana and then headed northeast.

 Yes, we were spared from total destruction, but other issues set in for us.
-We could not return to work for more than a week because our places of employment were under water or located in areas we could not access because the roads and highways were flooded or damaged.
+We could not return to work for more than a week because our places of employment were either under water or located in areas we could not access because the roads and highways were flooded or damaged.

-As an intuitive, I felt the emotions of Harvey’s victims; the sadness, anger, devastation, hopelessness, confusion, and scattered thoughts as people raced to save themselves and everyone around them.
+As an intuitive, I felt the emotions of Harvey’s victims; the desperation, sadness, anger, devastation, hopelessness, confusion, and scattered thoughts as people raced to save themselves and everyone around them.
 And the depression.

 But, with all this said, I know that I – that we as humans together in this disaster – have people who love us and who check on us, and do what they can to help us in whatever form that help takes.
 It’s not wasted, believe me.
 To know that we’re not forgotten means everything.